NRCan-IETS-CE-O-HBC/HTAP/doc/HTAP-input-and-output.md

 <a name="#runnumber"></a>
 ### 1) `RunNumber`
 The first 4 columns of the output for each HTAP run are:`RunNumber`,`RunDir`,`iiiiiiinput.ChoiceFile`, and `Recovered-results`.
 Only the first column - `RunNumber` - is a unique identifier for each run.
-The other 3 columns can be idgnored.
+The other 3 columns can be ignored.

 <a name="#h2k-outputs"></a>
 ### 2) `H2K-outputs`